gatling/gatling/src/sphinx/advanced_tutorial.rst

      This user has two new session attributes named *searchCriterion*, *searchComputerName*.
   4. We use session data through Gatling's EL to parametrize the search.
   5. We use a CSS selector with an EL to capture a part of the HTML response, here a hyperlink, and save it in the user session with the name *computerURL*.
-     Note how Scala triple quotes are handy: you don't have to escape double quotes inside the regex with backslashes.
   6. We use the previously saved hyperlink to get a specific page.

 .. note::
     For more details regarding *Feeders*, please check out :ref:`Feeder reference page <feeder>`.

     For more details regarding *HTTP Checks*, please check out :ref:`Checks reference page <http-check>`.

 Step 04: Looping